Colonial Hong Kong

 At the inland border, we can look across at China.
 At this point it is just starting to emerge from the Cultural Revolution.

-From here, we can see across into Mao’s China.
 Before technologic development, this is how everyone lived.

-Tiger Balm gardens
+Tiger Balm Garden

 Tiger Balm Garden, originally built as an advertisement fro a nineteenth-century liniment by Aw Boon Haw.